 With my Sealyham, KCC Ch Naneek Costalot, a Terrier Group winner.

 How well I remember those days in the late 1940's and early 1950's!
 Mrs Davies taught me hand stripping as well as grooming numerous breeds before the days of electric clippers.
 I experienced the art of clipping Poodles' feet with hand clippers and scissors!
 But never would the hand clippers used on any terrier!
-Already a member of the Kennel Control Council and I went to my first dog show.
+Already a member of the Kennel Control Council and I went to many dog shows.
 She also taught me the basics to show handling.
 Handling one of her dogs, later I competed in the 'Tuckerbox Canine Turnout' Junior Showmanship Competition at the Melbourne Royal 1952.